Virgil: Welcome to Year One—All Prior History Is Cancelled

 These days, the politically correct term for “banned,” of course, is “canceled.”
 As in, The Bible should be canceled.

-Yet some close observers believe that even if the new Wokism despises Christianity, and other traditional faiths, it still owes faith a debt.
-As the British author Antonia Senior puts it, Wokeness is a “secular religion,” deriving much, in particular, from the form, if not the actual faith, of Christianity.
+Yet some close observers believe that even if the new Wokism despises Christianity and other traditional faiths, it still owes faith a debt.
+As the British author Antonia Senior puts it, Wokeness is a “secular religion,” deriving much in particular from the form, if not the actual faith, of Christianity.

 Yet what’s remarkable about Wokeness, Senior continues, is the absence of any system of forgiveness, at least for white people; it is, she declares, “Christianity without redemption.”